 So, we recommend working on one section each day.
 This will enable you to complete the whole thing within a week, with zero stress or hassle.
 To make things easy, we created a handy PDF checklist that walks you through the 7 sections.

-You can download it as part of our Personal Training Business Bundle.
+You can download it as part of our Fitness Business Start-Up Kit.
 It includes marketing plan templates, business name ideas, sales scripts, and loads more resources.